MichaelAkridge-NOAA/archive-toolbox/README.md

 * GSUTIL backend: https://cloud.google.com/storage/docs/gsutil_install
 * GCP Storage Bucket Permissions
 * Python 3 and various packages

-## Tool Details
-* syncs local data to Google Cloud Platform Storage using Google's gsutil backend
-* Customizable gsutil command generation
-* Logging and output message management
-* Configurable parameters including dry run, multi-threading, and recursion
-* A graphical user interface (GUI) is built using the Gooey library.
-* Users can interact with the GUI to specify the source and destination paths, adjust threading, select a dry run, and decide whether to print or run the gsutil command.
-* The main function fetches user input, configures the logger, and executes the copy process or prints the gsutil command based on user preference.

 ### Simple NODD Upload Script Example